First Aid: Fainting

 If your child has fainted:

 - Have him or her lie flat with feet slightly elevated.
-Avoid moving the child if you suspect any injuries from falling.
+Don't move your child if you think the fall might have caused an injury.

 Contact your child's doctor about any fainting episode.